-If the offender was sentenced to more than two years in prison, the New Zealand Parole Board will look at their case at a parole hearing and decide whether they can be released early.
+If the offender was sentenced to more than 2 years in prison, the New Zealand Parole Board will look at their case at a parole hearing and decide whether they can be released early.

 Contact the Parole Board on 0800 PAROLE – 0800 727 653 or email firstname.lastname@example.org.

 Release from prison

 Offenders are released from prison either on parole or when their sentence ends.
 This may be earlier than you expect because time they spent in custody before they were convicted and sentenced is counted as part of their sentence.

 Offenders with a prison sentence of 2 years or less are released after serving half of their sentence.

 A non-parole period is a minimum term of imprisonment during which an offender isn't eligible to be released from prison on parole.
 If an offender doesn't have a non-parole period, they'll be eligible for parole after serving one-third of their sentence.

 Offenders sentenced to preventive detention must serve at least 5 years in prison before they’re eligible for parole.

 If the offender was found guilty of murder, they'll normally be subject to a minimum non-parole period of 10 years.